-Perched above the altar in St. Mark’s Basilica in Venice hang the ciborium columns.(1) The artist is unknown.
+Perched above the altar in St. Mark’s Basilica in Venice hang the Ciborium Columns.1 Its artist is unknown.
 Constructed in the early 1300s from alabaster, the columns hold numerous carvings depicting various stories, among them, the life of Jesus.
 There are so many stories—108 in fact—that one can easily lose track of all that is displayed.

 On one particular panel, apparently, Jesus talks to Zacchaeus, who reaches out of some tree branches to participate in what must have been a truly entertaining conversation.
-After all, it was a conversation that resulted in a divine home-visit, a meal, and a turnaround in Zacchaeus’s life profound enough to warrant its recording and retelling.(2) Over the last twenty-five years, I’ve seen the ciborium columns and, presumably, this panel a few times.
+After all, this conversation with Jesus resulted in a divine home-visit, a meal, and a turnaround in Zacchaeus’s life profound enough to warrant its recording and retelling by Doctor Luke (see Luke 19:1-10).
+Over the last 25 years, I’ve seen the Ciborium Columns and, presumably, this panel a few times.
 But I remember nothing about it.

-In her book, The Empathy Exams, Leslie Jamison describes her time as a “medical actor” as she role-played different patients for the benefit of medical school students.(3) Following the exchanges, Jamison documents how the medical student performed and to what extent the student was able to empathize with the “patient.”
-She points out that the students were not expected simply to possess an attitude of concern for the patient but that the student was expected to appropriately give life to that concern and, hence, make it evident in the heart of the patient.(4) Within this setting, Jamison describes empathy:
+In her book The Empathy Exams, Leslie Jamison describes her time as a “medical actor” as she role-played different patients for the benefit of medical school students.2 Following the exchanges, Jamison documents how the medical student performed and to what extent the student was able to empathize with the “patient.”
+She points out that the students were not expected simply to possess an attitude of concern for the patient but that the student was expected to appropriately give life to that concern and, hence, make it evident in the heart of the patient.3 Within this setting, Jamison describes empathy:

 And so the point of Zacchaeus’s story comes into focus: empathy.
 Empathy is about choosing a common vantage point and an intentionally shared perspective.
 Jesus knew that prior to any change in the heart of Zacchaeus, he needed to confront the despised tax collector.
 But his confrontation did not come in a confrontational manner.
 It came as an invitation.
 He had to get close without encroaching.
 He had to reveal himself in a way that would spur Zacchaeus to decide for himself that he wanted to follow this non-traditional king.
 Jesus didn’t just go eat with Zacchaeus to share a meal.
 He went because it was important that Zacchaeus see Jesus eating in Zacchaeus’s home.
 Zacchaeus needed to see Jesus seeing Zacchaeus’s world as Zacchaeus himself saw it.
 Zacchaeus needed to see Jesus choosing to see and stay with Zacchaeus.
 This is the whole point of empathy.
 Not just that it’s done, but that the other person sees and experiences another’s kind regard of them, another’s effort to try on the same pair of shoes.

-In an age where interaction is based increasingly on technological means and remote interface, there is an ever-present challenge to engage personally and without the boundaries of distance, culture, race, or tribe.
+Even at a time when “Choose Empathy” shirts adorn those striving for social change and in an age where interaction is based increasingly on technological means and remote interface, there is yet an ever-present challenge to engage personally and across the boundaries of culture, race, status, or tribe.
 Empathy reminds us that we need to be old-fashioned in our relationships.
 It is the ultimate first step in our understanding of and love for others.
 It requires effort.
-It requires more than saying “that’s too bad” or “I feel for you” or “I feel your pain.”
+It requires more than simply saying, “That’s too bad” or “I feel for you” or “I feel your pain.”
 It demands extending ourselves.

-Lowe Finney is a member of the speaking team at Ravi Zacharias International Ministries in Atlanta, Georgia.
+Lowe Finney is a member of the speaking team at RZIM.

-(1) The ciborium columns stand at the center of the presbytery of Basilica di San Marco, San Marco, Venice.
+1 The ciborium columns stand at the center of the presbytery of Basilica di San Marco, San Marco, Venice.
 There are 108 with one or more figures representing the life of Mary and the life and passion of Jesus Christ.
-To read more: http://www.basilicasanmarco.it/basilica/scultura/le-colonne-del-ciborio/?lang=en
+For further information, see http://www.basilicasanmarco.it/basilica/scultura/le-colonne-del-ciborio/?lang=en.